What is Chervil?

 Cooking with Chervil

-Subtlety is key when using chervil in cooking.
-Although chervil will never dominate a dish, many cooks use it to enhance the flavours of other herbs accompanying it in recipes.
-Chervil is an important inclusion in the traditional French fines herbes blend of tarragon, parsley, chives and chervil.
-Chervil complements scrambled eggs and omelets, cream cheese and herb sandwiches, salads and even mashed potatoes.
-It also combines well with mild cheeses and is a tasty addition to herb butters.
+Chervil combines well with mild cheeses and is a tasty addition to herb butters, egg and potato dishes.
+It is part of the traditional French fines herbes blend of tarragon, parsley, chives and chervil.
 This blend is the basis for ravigote sauce, a warm herbed veloute served over fish or poultry.
 When a recipe calls for “Pluches de cerfeuille” — it is leaves of chervil that are required.
 Chervil is what gives Bernaise its distinctive taste.
 Chervil, being a spring time herb, has a natural affinity for other spring time foods: salmon, trout, young asparagus, new potatoes, baby green beans and carrots, salads of spring greens.
 Chervil’s flavour is lost very easily, either by drying the herb, or too much heat.
 That is why it should be added at the end of cooking or sprinkled on in its fresh, raw state.
 One way to keep chervil’s flavor is to preserve it in white wine vinegar.
 Because its flavor is so potent, little else is needed as flavoring when added to foods.
 This makes it a low calorie way to add interest to meals.
 Chervil’s delicate leaves make it an attractive herb to use for garnishes.
 Fresh Chervil is added to salads to give them a low-calorie kick.

 Health Benefits of Chervil